You are listening to the Sean Hannity Radio Show Podcast.

 And the only way to stop them is to send them a message.

-This is unacceptable, and I think that's what President Trump has done.
+And I think that's what President Trump has done.

-All right, so if if you go back, for example, I think there's analogies that can be drawn here.
+All right, so if you go back, for example, I think there's analogies that can be drawn here.

 Even the New York Times at the time was skeptical of that.

-Then we've got this Iranian deal where, okay, now the Iranians have billions of dollars, and Obama's making a similar promise, oh, they'll never get nuclear weapons.
+Then we've got this Iranian deal where, okay, now the Iranians have billions of dollars and Obama's making a similar promise.

-But when you look at North Korea and that deal didn't work out, and they have nuclear weapons and now they want ICBM capability, well now it becomes a far more precarious military operation for the United States or anybody else to prevent the ICBMs from being built because of the nuclear capability that they could launch at South Korea, Japan or China or anywhere else.
+But when you look at North Korea and that deal didn't work out and they have nuclear weapons and now they want ICBM capability, well, now it becomes a far more precarious military operation for the United States or anybody else to prevent the ICBMs from being built because of the nuclear capability that they could launch at South Korea, Japan, or China or anywhere else.

-So what how does that relate to not allowing the Iranians and the mullahs in Iran to get nukes?
+So how does that relate to not allowing the Iranians and the mullahs in Iran to get nukes?

 Well, I think you have to stand firm.